ypm-digitalmedia/ypm-chrysalis/modules/double_field/README.txt

 INSTALLATION
 ------------

-Install the Double field module as you would normally install a contributed Drupal module.
+Install the Double Field module as you would normally install a contributed Drupal module.
 Visit https://www.drupal.org/node/1897420 for further information.